the-teachingRSE-project/competencies/competencies.md

 of developers is based locally within a research team or department, or when they are based in a dedicated RSE team.
-We also look at organisational aspects in the context of each of the considered competencies since there are a variety of ways that organisations can contribute to and support them.
+We also look at organisational aspects in the context of each of the considered competencies, since there are a variety of ways that organisations can contribute to and support them.
 Some of them are brought to life in the example career path of the appendix.
 We first summarise the meaning of each of the columns in the table: